Tournament regulation

 § 10.
 Referees

-The referees are selected by the Gothia Innebandy Cup and VSIBF (Gothenburg Floorball Association).
+The referees are selected by Gothia Cup Innebandy and Västsvenska Innebandy förbundet (VSIBF (Gothenburg Floorball Association)).

 § 11.
 The tournament jury

-The jury of the tournament consists of representatives from the GIBF (Gothenburg Floorball Association), and Gothia Innebandy Cup.
+The jury of the tournament consists of representatives from the VSIBF, and Gothia Cup Innebandy.
 Protests and penalty matters will be handled by the jury.
 Its written decisions are final and can’t be appealed or changed.

 § 12.
 The organization committee